kevgo/text-runner/documentation/user-defined-actions.md

 <a class="tr_runTextrun"></a>

-The `searcher.nodeContent` method returns the content of the DOM node that satisfies the given query.
+The `searcher.tagContent` method returns the content of the DOM node that satisfies the given query.
 In this case we are looking for a fenced code block, hence the query is `{type: 'fence'}`.